TomonoriSoejima/kurochan/README.md

 ## Synopsis

-This tool will read the input file and see each word will be segmented by kuromoji tokenizer.
+This tool will read the input file and see if each word will be segmented by kuromoji tokenizer.
 If it does, the tool will report it.